 Home Rehabilitation and Accessibility

-DPHCD offers funding for the rehabilitation of owner-occupied and investor-owned residential properties in New Bedford.
+OHCD offers funding for the rehabilitation of owner-occupied and investor-owned residential properties in New Bedford.
 These programs provide funds to benefit low-moderate income individuals and families in New Bedford to improve their housing.
 The amount of money available depends on the program as well as the availability of funding (the City only receives a certain amount of federal funds for these programs per year).